HarryAllen1/jhstsa.org/pages/events/Prepared-Presentation.md

 Develop a presentation that highlights the field of digital music production, including the timeline of its origin, development, fruition, and release of the technology on a global scale.

+## Pre-conference Submission Requirements

+### January 23rd (optional)

+January Prepared presentation prompt: Develop a presentation that highlights the field of digital music production, including the timeline of its origin, development, fruition, and release of the technology on a global scale.

+Students submit an outline of their presentation, and at least three slides, using the above prompt.

+Students are not required to meet this deadline for State Conference competition in this event.
+However, it is very much still recommended that you do so for feedback.

 ## Information

 |                                              |               |